Kitchen Extension Design & Planning for Beginners – Here’s Where to Start

 Consider future demands, too – what you need right now will be different to what you want 10 years down the line.
 For example, can you easily convert the children’s homework or play area zone into a space for adults to relax in when the space is no longer required?

-Bear in mind that creating any sort of extension is no mean feat, so it’s a good idea to get professional design advice from the outset.
+Bear in mind that creating any sort of extension is no mean feat, so it’s a good idea to get professional kitchen extension design advice from the outset.
 An architect or design and build company will be able to translate your requirements into a perfectly-tailored scheme.

 This dilapidated Victorian house has been welcomed into the twenty-first century with a new side-return kitchen extension, masterminded by Oliver Leech Architects.
 It features exposed Dougals fir timber, plaster walls, brushed copper worktops and polished concrete flooring